na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 # This page is a WIP mess
 ## -> Right now this page focuses on structuring your cards and using LLM to elaborate your descriptions.
-I will add tips and rules for creating characters later. <-
+I will add tips and rules for creating characters later.
+Don't take it seriously it is more of a sketch than a guide.<-
 - - -
 ##Contents:
 [TOC3]